Beginner’s Guide to Driving the Florida Keys Highway

 Islamorada: Robbie’s Marina (feed the tarpon!) + breweries, seafood, and art spots

-Marathon: Seven Mile Bridge + the Turtle Hospital
+Marathon: Seven Mile Bridge (there’s also a pedestrian bridge) + the Turtle Hospital

 Bahia Honda State Park: Gorgeous beach, ideal for swimming and kayaking

-Key West: Duval Street, Hemingway House, Southernmost Point, Mallory Square sunsets
+Key West: Duval Street, Hemingway Home & Museum, Southernmost Point, Mallory Square sunsets

-Old Seven Mile Bridge (great spot for walking & biking)
+Old Seven Mile Pedestrian Bridge (great spot for walking & biking along the Florida Keys Highway)

 Day 1: Miami → Key Largo